jgagne/ajovt4-ls21-vskk/08-summary-details.md

 ### Details (Expanded)

+An expanded article, presenting key details of your thesis, based on your outline.

 - [Rescaling the University: Vertical Campuses and Postindustrial Urban Restructuring in Western Sydney](https://www.gsd.harvard.edu/project/2020-urban-design-thesis-prize-justin-cawleys-rescaling-the-university-vertical-campuses-and-postindustrial-urban-restructuring-in-western-sydney/) by Justin Cawley
 - [Design Principles For The Web](https://adactio.com/articles/17733)